`Tool Box Killer’ who preyed on teenagers dies in California

-SAN QUENTIN, Calif.
-(AP) — Roy Lewis Norris one of the so-called “Tool Box Killers” who preyed on teenage girls in Southern California more than 40 years ago has died, state corrections officials said Tuesday.
+VACAVILLE, Calif.
+(AP) — Roy Lewis Norris one of the “Tool Box Killers” who preyed on teenage girls in Southern California more than 40 years ago has died, state corrections officials said Tuesday.

 Norris and Lawrence Sigmond Bittaker kidnapped, raped, tortured and murdered five girls in 1979.
 Their nickname came from the tools like a screwdriver, pliers and an ice pick that they used on their victims.